NeuroTechX/ntx_slack_archive/_barcelona.md

  >Thanks for the info yannick!
 I'm definitely interested, although I will most likely only be here for a few months.
 Let me know if we have an opportunity for a call.
 Thanks

+9/6/2017 3:43 PM

+ **yannick** :

+ >What are you doing in Barcelona by the way?
+SF wasnt treating you well?